- Improved workflows

 In recent years, AI/ML techniques have also been introduced in this process.
 It not only helps optimize and automate the entire process, but also classifies content beyond the usual attributes.
 Image recognition is one of the most powerful applications of AI/ML in improving content searches.
 With the help of the metadata produced through recognizing images, it optimizes the process of clustering content based on context, search, or selection.

 The rules of regulations that media content must adhere to can vary from region to region.
-Traditionally, this process was carried out manually by filtering content for regulatory compliance.
+Traditionally, this process was carried out manually by filtering content with respect to regulatory compliance.
 They followed a review workflow – i.e., the content underwent multiple rounds of review, and if failed at any stage, it was sent back to the editing phase.
-This process was time-consuming, expensive, and inaccurate.
+This process was not only time consuming but expensive and inaccurate.

 In recent years, AI/ML has proven to be the solution to these problems.
 Meeting global content moderation standards with 100% accuracy seemed possible only through automation.
 By automating the process, broadcasters eliminated several hurdles in the QC process, enhanced the content review speed, and improved the review accuracy.